zeek/zeek-docs/doc/frameworks/packet-analysis.rst

 them identified using the first payload bytes (see `Wikipedia
 <https://en.wikipedia.org/wiki/Ethernet_frame#Types>`_).
-As the EtherType needs to be interpreted with respect to the frame type in these cases, the Ethernet analyzer provides three additional constants, ``snap_analyzer``, ``novell_raw_analyzer``, and ``llc_analyzer``. to configure analyzers that handle the different frame types.
+As the EtherType needs to be interpreted with respect to the frame type in these cases, the Ethernet analyzer provides three additional configuration parameters, ``snap_analyzer``, ``novell_raw_analyzer``, and ``llc_analyzer``. to configure analyzers that handle the different frame types.